PAYONE-GmbH/PCP-ServerSDK-php/README.md

 $applePayPayment = BaseApiClient::deserializeJson($json, ApplePayPayment::class);
 ```

 You can use the `PayoneCommercePlatform\Sdk\Transformer\ApplePayTransformer` to map an `ApplePayPayment` to a `MobilePaymentMethodSpecificInput` which can be used for payment executions or order requests.
 The transformer has a static method `transformApplePayPaymentToMobilePaymentMethodSpecificInput()` which takes an `ApplePayPayment` and returns a `MobilePaymentMethodSpecificInput`.
-The transformer does not check if the reponse is complete, if anything is missing the field will be set to `null`.
+The transformer does not check if the reponse is complete.
+If anything is missing the field will be set to `null`.

 ```php
 <?php